pantheon-systems/documentation/source/content/new-relic.md

 * If the site owner is a **user**, the site owner's name and email address is used to create the New Relic account.
 * If the site owner is an **organization**, the name and email address of the organization's Pantheon user who activates New Relic is used to create the New Relic account.

 In both cases, there is not a 1:1 mapping between Pantheon users and New Relic users.
-When logging into New Relic from Pantheon, everyone is logged in as that single New Relic user who was first associated with the New Relic account.
+Every Pantheon user selecting "Go to New Relic" from the Pantheon dashboard is logged in as the same New Relic user.

 ### If you go to the New Relic Dashboard and see "You do not have permission to view this account"